EvandroLG/random-hexa-color/README.md

 # random-hexa-color

-Utility function to generate random hexadecimal colors
+Utility function to generate a random hexadecimal color

 ## Installation